-Do this meditation/spiritual practice daily for one month before partaking in a psilocybin session which will start with a 2 gram dose of dried mushrooms (4-5 capsules) or 1g (or less) of powdered of panaeolus cyanescens (2 capsules).
-Continue your meditation/spiritual practice for another 30 days before doing a second psilocybin session at a 3 gram (6-7 capsules) dosage (see footnotes for more info on dosages, you may need more).
+Do this meditation/spiritual practice daily for one month before partaking in a psilocybin session which will start with a 2 gram dose of dried cubensis mushroom equivalent (4-5 capsules) or 1g (or less) of powdered of panaeolus cyanescens (2 capsules).
+Continue your meditation/spiritual practice for another 30 days before doing a second psilocybin session at a 3 gram dried cubensis mushroom equivalent (6-7 capsules) dosage (see footnotes for more info on dosages, you may need more).
 Note: the stepped up dosing is considered important for optimal results and reduces the chance of an adverse reaction (in fact no one in this study had any significant problems at all with the psilocybin sessions or afterwards, the worst that happened was a single participant experienced abnormally elevated blood pressure which was treated with sublingual nitroglycerin, but even that person reported a positive overall experience).